 |Contemporary Planning Issues||20|

 This programme is vocationally oriented and this is reflected in the methods of tuition we use.

-A typical week may involve lectures, seminars, and individual and group project work.
+A typical week may involve online sessions, mini-lectures, structured learning as well as project work.

 Our innovative teaching and assessment techniques involve the use of film, posters and presentations, making learning a creative and dynamic process.